The $q$-Laplace Transforms compared: the basic confluent hypergeometric function ${}_2\phi_0$: Introduction and Summary

 where $z\in\mathbb{C}\backslash\{-q^n\lambda;n\in\mathbb{Z}\}$.
 There is no similar discrete transform in terms of the $\Eq{\tau}$ function instead of $1/\Thetaq{\tau}$.
 Note that the Borel transform $B(t)$ will have singularities in the complex $t$-plane, hence, $q^n\lambda$ should be bounded away from these singularities.
 In many examples, $B(t)$ has poles at $t=-q^{-m}$, $m=0,1,2,\ldots$, and we require $\lambda\in\mathbb{C}\backslash\{-q^n;n\in\mathbb{Z}\}$.

 Having three $q$-Laplace transforms will also give us three different $q$-Borel-Laplace resummations of the original divergent series.
-It is very surprising that these differences have not been discussed in the literature.
+It is very surprising that these differences have not been discussed in the literature for a general series.
+In \cite{DiVizio2009}, the difference between $(\LqK{\theta} B)(z)$ and $(\LqK{\lambda} B)(z)$ is computed for the specific case of a divergent $q$-Euler series.
 Is there a best $q$-Borel-Laplace resummation?
 Note that we also lose the uniqueness property: all three resummations will have the original divergent series as its asymptotic series as $z\to 0$ in complex sectors of opening more than $\pi$.

 It should be obvious from these observations that the difference of two of these $q$-Borel-Laplace resummations is $q$-exponentially small, that is, it should be of size smaller than any term in the original divergent series.
 To be more precise, the difference is of size $\Eq{z}$.
 The growth of this elementary function lies in between algebraic and exponential as $z\to 0$ and $z\to \infty$.
 In Section \ref{S:Laplace}, we give exact formulas for the differences.
 They are in terms of the functions that are being switched on via the Stokes phenomenon.
+Consideration of the case of a $q$-Euler series with our results gives agreement with those presented in \cite{DiVizio2009}.

 The first $q$-Borel-Laplace resummation $(\LqK{E} B)(z)$ is in terms of the elementary function $\Eq{z}$.
 The resummation is a multivalued function, having the required asymptotic expansions $(\LqK{E} B)(z)\sim\sum_n{a_n}z^n$ for \emph{all} $\arg z$.
 The main reason for this is that, in contrast to $\exp(-1/z)$, the function $\Eq{z}$ is exponentially small for all $\arg z$.